 - Your care team is here to support you.
 Northwestern Medicine Fertility and Reproductive Medicine offers a compassionate team of highly trained nurses, sonographers, embryologists, psychologists and other professionals who work together to provide coordinated care and support you on every step of your journey.
 They are there to help you through the process.

 Learn more about fertility treatment from Northwestern Medicine Fertility and Reproductive Medicine.
-Nationally ranked by U.S. News & World Report in gynecology, you’ll have access to the most leading-edge treatment options available.
-You will also be taken care of by board-certified physicians who have decades of experience and have helped thousands become parents.
+You'll have access to leading-edge treatment options, and you'll be taken care of by board-certified physicians with decades of experience helping thousands become parents.
 For more information, visit fertility.nm.org.

 – Angela K. Lawson, PhD, Northwestern Medical Group, Psychology